Close window icon

 WE ARE COMMITTED TO HELPING YOUR PATIENTS ACCESS OTEZLA AT LOW COST

-• For your uninsured or underinsured patients, Otezla SupportPlus® can put them in touch with the Amgen Safety Net Foundation, a nonprofit patient support program sponsored by Amgen that helps qualifying patients access Otezla and other Amgen medicines at no cost
+• If your patients are uninsured or underinsured, Amgen® Safety Net Foundation is a nonprofit patient assistance program sponsored by Amgen® that helps qualifying patients access Amgen medicines at no cost.
+Click here to learn more.

-• Otezla SupportPlus Specialists help your Medicare patients understand their current insurance plan and anticipated out-of-pocket costs for Otezla.
-For patients that want to switch Medicare plans, we can help identify other local options.
-We may also be able to refer eligible patients for Medicare Extra Help (Low Income Subsidy) or put them in touch with independent nonprofit foundations
+• Amgen® SupportPlus Specialists help your Medicare patients understand their current insurance plan and anticipated out-of-pocket costs for Otezla.
+For patients who want to switch Medicare plans, we can help identify other local options.
+We may also be able to refer eligible patients for Medicare Extra Help (Low Income Subsidy) or put them in touch with independent nonprofit foundations.

-Support provided through independent nonprofit foundations and not through Otezla SupportPlus.
-Otezla SupportPlus has no control over independent, third-party programs and provides referrals as a courtesy only.
+Support provided through independent nonprofit foundations and not through Amgen® SupportPlus.
+Amgen® SupportPlus has no control over independent, third-party programs and provides referrals as a courtesy only.

 1-844-4OTEZLA